 - Check closed captions

-- And, of course, consider screen readers
+- Consider screen readers

 That’s not even the entire WC3 WCAG 2.0 list of considerations!
 By using the standards at any level, you must alter the learning experience in some way.
 The planning and flow takes longer to create and verifying that all learners have similar learning experiences is a true commitment.
-The following are some of the design challenges we’ve come across with the standards.

 Accessibility Standards and Closed Captioning/Subtitles